viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 ## Using a Viam SDK as a server to create a custom component

 Currently, modular resources are supported only with the Viam [Go SDK](https://pkg.go.dev/go.viam.com/rdk).
-If you are not using the Go SDK, you can add custom components using the Viam [SDKs](product-overviews/sdk-as-client/) of your choice to create a [server component implementation](/product-overviews/extending-viam/sdk-as-server/).
+If you are not using the Go SDK, you can add custom components using the Viam SDK of your choice to create a [server component implementation](/product-overviews/extending-viam/sdk-as-server/).

-## See Also
+## See also